lyonzon2/pgpencrypto/README.txt

-scp C:\Users\simo\archive.tar.gpg simo@192.168.1.115:/home/simo/Desktop/

-Script Python & Bash :
+Python & Bash script:
--1 importer les clés publiques
+-1 import public keys
--2 générer un message txt
+-2 generate txt message
--3 crypter le message par une clé spécifique
+-3 encrypt the message by a specific key

-Script Python & Bash :
+Python & Bash script:

--1 importer les clés publiques
+-1 import public keys

--2 générer un message txt
+-2 generate txt message

--3 crypter le message par une clé spécifique

--4 exporter le fichier crypter sous un nom spécifique
+-3 encrypt the message by a specific key

+-4 export the encrypt file under a specific name

 four functions executed by a loop